Quality Assurance Basics

 Even if tests are written in code and can be executed by a test runner, developers might forget or delay running their tests.
 If tests are executed only after days or weeks of new development, problems are detected late and harder to fix than if they had been addressed promptly.
 Continuous integration runs tests after every change and ensures that developers cannot “forget” to run tests.

 A continuous integration is typically triggered whenever new code is submitted to the version control system.
 The continuous integration service will then download that code, build and test it in a clean environment, and report the test results.
-Results are often shown in online dashboards and as build flags in the version control system, but may also be emailed to the author of the change.
+Results are often shown in online dashboards and as build flags in the version control system, but they may also be emailed to the author of the change.
 As everything is automated, it is quickly noticed when somebody’s code changes break a test.
 Infrastructure can even enforce that code changes cannot be merged until after the continuous integration service has reported passing tests.

 Another benefit from continuous integration is that tests are always executed by an independent service, ensuring that the tests do not just pass on the developer’s machine (“works for me”) but also in an independent build in a clean environment.
 This independence helps ensure that builds and tests are portable and that all dependencies are managed as part of the build.
 To this end, continuous integration services can be set up locally on dedicated machines, with tools like Jenkins, or using cloud infrastructure, such as CircleCI and GitHub actions.